Do you know how safe your city’s water is to drink? We always filter our water to be sure it’s as pure as possible.

-When considering a water filter for emergency preparedness, it’s imperative to ensure it can purify not only treated (tap) water, but untreated water from such sources like remote lakes, streams and stagnant ponds.
+When considering a water filter for your family, it’s imperative to ensure it can purify not only treated (tap) water, but untreated water from such sources like remote lakes, streams and stagnant ponds.
 It’s also important to choose a filter that does not rely on electricity to function.
 The Berkey filter meets both of these criteria.

 The Berkey System completely removes pathogenic bacteria, cysts and parasites while extracting harmful chemicals like pesticides, herbicides, organic solvents, VOCs, radon 222 and trihalomethanes.
 It also reduces nitrates, nitrites and harmful minerals like lead and mercury.
 I was fascinated to read that the system is so powerful it can remove food coloring from water without removing the beneficial minerals your body needs!
 That is pretty amazing.

 The standard setup does not remove fluoride, but you can add up to 4 PF-2 Fluoride and Arsenic Filters to the lower chamber of this system if you want to be able to remove those chemicals.
-I’d personally like to pick up a couple of those filters.
+We do!

 The Royal Berkey Water Filter System is made of polished 304 stainless steel (it definitely shows the kiddos fingerprints) and comes with 2 Black Berkey purification elements.
 However, you can expand it up to 4 purification elements.
 With just the 2 elements, it can purify up to 4 gallons of water per hour, whereas if you expand it to 4 elements, it allows you to purify up to 8 gallons per hour.